nikolaydubina/everything-wrong-with-swiftdata/README.md

 ## Encoding

+- SwiftData does crashes on decoding Decimal whose parent struct is optional.
+SwiftData cannot decode back to optional parents data that is not-optional (Decimal) inside a struct
 - SwiftData does not recognize `enum CodingKeys` in Codable. (defining explicity encode and decode methods does not help)
 - SwiftData can handle deeply nested structs, as long as they are Codable.
 Nested data will be serialized automatically.